tom114/irida-documentation/docs/developer/getting-started/index.md

 ##### Integration tests
 {:.no_toc}

 IRIDA has 5 integration test profiles which splits the integration test suite into functional groups.
-This allows GitHub Actions to run the tests in parallel, and local test executions to only run the required portion of the test suite.
+This allows Travis CI to run the tests in parallel, and local test executions to only run the required portion of the test suite.
 The 5 profiles are the following:

 * `service_testing` - Runs the service layer and repository testing.
 * `ui_testing` - Integration tests for IRIDA's web interface.